Best Times to Visit Guatemala City, Guatemala

 Hidden Gem: Museo Ixchel del Traje Indigena

-culturalDiscover the rich tapestry of Guatemalan indigenous culture at the Museo Ixchel del Traje Indigena, showcasing vibrant textiles and traditional clothing.
-Insider tip: Take a guided tour to learn about the intricate details and symbolism of the garments.
+culturalDiscover the rich tapestry of Guatemalan indigenous culture at the Museo Ixchel del Traje Indigena.
+Explore the vibrant textiles and learn about their intricate symbolism and history.
+Insider tip: Take a guided tour to gain deeper insights.

 Authentic Guatemalan Food Tour: Flavors of the City